kaihendry/dabase.com/content/blog/Serverless_or_K8S.md

 ## Limited support

-Essentially no language support is needed if there is a clear interface to running a native binary.
+Essentially no "language support" is needed if there is a clear interface to running a native binary.
 This has been shown with AWS's new "provided.al2" (Graviton runtime) which didn't support any language initially.